-Why You Need a Mobile-Optimized Outage Map
+Why Your Utility App Needs a Mobile-Optimized Outage Map

-People are doing more from their phones than ever before, and in accordance with this shift, utility customers have come to expect companies to offer a mobile-friendly experience with all the bells and whistles.
+Since the COVID-19 pandemic began, people are doing more from their phones than ever before, and in accordance with this shift, utility customers have come to expect companies to offer a mobile-friendly experience with all the bells and whistles.

-Why is being mobile-friendly so important?
+Why being mobile-friendly is so important

 If your utility company hasn’t gone mobile just yet, you’re not alone, but you should consider that customers using their utility provider’s mobile app have 15% higher measures of loyalty than customers who do not.